top of page

 Working K9s and Aggressive Dogs

-My husband and I got involved in Search and Rescue 3 years ago and I discovered a whole new world in dog training.
+My husband and I got involved in Search and Rescue in 2017 and I discovered a whole new world in dog training.
 Working dogs and pet dogs are two completely different worlds.
 I could work a dog all day every day and not get bored.
 The drive, seriousness, devotion, and capabilities a K9 and handler can do is amazing.
 One important aspect that K9s have that most pet dogs lack is the quality obedience training.
 I know what an obedient dog looks like and I want all pet dog owners to have a well-trained family companion that they have always wanted.

 Aggression

 Aggression is something that I see in almost every client case on some sort of level.
 Why do owners allow it to continue?
 Why do they wait years to ask for help?
 It's frightening honestly.
-I have seen more aggressive dogs than well rounded dogs.
+I have seen more aggressive dogs than well rounded, social dogs.
 Whether your dog is aggressive towards people, dogs, or another animals I am here to help.
 I take aggression cases very seriously and I am determined to modify the dog's behavior.
 The first step is to recognize there is a problem.
 The second step is the family must want to change and not go back to old ways.

 What type of training do I use?